-the dreamers, the fiber fanatics galore.
+the dreamers and fiber fanatics everywhere.

 Gather your supplies: